 Effective date – 31 March 2017

-ACRA has indicated that the requirements relating to the disclosure of a director’s status as nominee will take effect from 31 March 2017.
-Existing nominee directors will be given a transitional period of 60 days from 31 March.
-The disclosure requirements will apply within 30 days for nominee directors of companies incorporated on or after 31 March.
+The requirements regarding disclosure of a director’s staus as a nominee will take effect from 31 March 2017 per the ACRA.
+Similar to before, existing nominee directors will be granted a transitional period of 60 days from 31 March.
+The disclosure requirements applies within 30 days for nominee directors of new companies Companies are considered new if they incorporated on or after 31 March.

 Inward re-domiciliation for foreign entities

-An inward re-domiciliation regime will be introduced in Singapore to allow foreign corporate entities to transfer their registration to Singapore instead of setting up subsidiaries ( e.g. foreign corporate entities that may want to relocate their regional and worldwide headquarters to Singapore and still retain their corporate history and branding).
+As mentioned before, these regulations introduce an inward re-domiciliation regime in Singapore.
+This allows foreign corporate entities to transfer their registration to Singapore without having to set up subsidiaries.
+Now, foreign corporate entities looking to relocate their headquarters to Singapore may do so while keeping their corporate history and branding.

-Such foreign corporate entities must meet certain requirements, including the requirement to be bodies corporate (new section 356) that can adapt their legal structure to the companies limited by shares structure under the CA (new section 358) and other qualifying criteria (new section 360).
+Still, foreign corporate entities in this category must meet certain requirements.
+For instance, they are required to be bodies corporate (new section 356) that can adapt their legal structure to the companies limited by shares structure under the CA (new section 358).
+Other qualifying criteria also holds (new section 360).

 A foreign corporate entity that is re-domiciled to Singapore will be required to comply with the CA like any other Singapore-incorporated company (new section 361(1)).
 Re-domiciliation will not affect the obligations, liabilities, properties or rights of the foreign corporate entities (new section 361(2)).

 The re-domiciliation regime will be implemented within the first half of 2017 per the ACRA.